Guest400123064/just-config-mixin/README.md

 # configmixin

 An ultra lightweight configuration management library for machine learning.
 Add automatic configuration handling to any class with a simple mixin pattern.
+Please refer to the [documentation](https://guest400123064.github.io/configmixin/) for more details.

 ## Features